raako71/hypa.space/README.md

 push to cloud: firebase deploy

 REMAINING:
-* Carosel for product page.
 * Edit button for product, on product page, prodbox.

 * Edit product (load existing fields, photos).

 * Delete Photos, add more photos to product.

 * Select default image for Products.

 * Delete product, and update user category tree accordingly etc.

 * resize L image on upload.
 Use JPG compression.

+1 May:
+Carousel for product page.

 29 Apr:
 Load New product correctly.
 Product page with images.